EoghanOConnor/Java/README.md

 Guessing Game

-Description: The Guessing Game is a GUI application using 4 classes.
+Description: The Guessing Game is a GUI application using 4 files.